sagemath/sagewiki_to_gh-2022-10-10/AhmedFasih.md

 Email: <<MailTo(fasih.1 AT SPAMFREE osu DOT edu)>>

-=== Sage stand-alone GUI versus web-based Notebook === Here's a conversation that news of Google Chrome OS triggered, where William Stein outlines his reasons for strongly preferring developing a web-based interface to Sage, rather than stand-alone graphical interfaces.
+=== Sage stand-alone GUI versus web-based Notebook === Here's a conversation that news of Google Chrome OS triggered, where William Stein outlines his reasons for strongly preferring developing a web-based interface for Sage, rather than stand-alone graphical interfaces.

  * <aldebrn> I was somewhat put off by this line in the Google Chrome OS release: 'For application developers, the web is the platform' but then I remembered the intense Sage Notebook experience and now am optimistic
  * <wstein> the web is the platform -- drink the coolaide :-)